peterhinch/micropython_eeprom/flash/FLASH.md

  1. `flash_spi.py` Device driver.
  2. `bdevice.py` (In root directory) Base class for the device driver.
  3. `flash_test.py` Test programs for above.
+ 4. `littlefs_test.py` Torture test for the littlefs filesystem on the flash array.

-Installation: copy files 1 and 2 (optionally 3) to the target filesystem.
+Installation: copy files 1 and 2 (3 & 4 are optional) to the target filesystem.
+Test scripts assume two chips with CS/ pins wired to Pyboard pins Y4 and Y5.

 # 4. The device driver